7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 If you want your welcome email’s message to spread, include social sharing options.
 Let your recipients easily share what you said with their friends and followers.
 Let them spread the word about your blog, product, or service.

 Your welcome email should make it clear what you’re all about.
-Your recipients will be able to share who you are and what you offer with only 1–2 clicks.
+Your recipients will share who you are and what you offer with only 1–2 clicks.

 2) Segmentation for Personalization